dvd25/capstone-app-frontend/README.md

 ## How to run

-    - Clone to your local or copy to your local.
+    - Clone this frontend project to your local.
     - In the project directory, run npm start

-    - Clone the back end application and follow the same steps.
+    - Clone the back end application to your local: https://github.com/dvd25/Capstone-Backend
+    - In the project directory, run npm start

+The app and its functionality should be ready to use.